AD-SDL/wei/docs/source/pages/introduction.rst

 For example, this module specification included in `pcr_workcell.yaml <https://github.com/AD-SDL/rpl_workcell/blob/main/pcr_workcell/pcr_workcell.yaml>`_ described the Sealer module:

 .. code-block:: yaml

   - name: sealer                     # A name used for the module in the workflow: its "alias"
-    type: wei_ros_node               # Indicates that module uses ROS2
     model: sealer                    # Not used at present
+    interface: wei_ros_node               # Indicates that module uses ROS2
     config:
-      ros_node: "/std_ns/SealerNode" # ROS2 network name (in name space)
+      ros_node_address: "/std_ns/SealerNode" # ROS2 network name (in name space)
-    positions:                       # One or more spatial locations, with name
-      default: [205.128, -2.814, 264.373, 365.863, 79.144, 411.553]

-The positions here refer to the joint angles the PF400 uses to reach a specific position on the cart.
-So the sealer default position defines the PF400 angles needed to place a plate on the sealer tray.

-For other modules, a module specification could include things like protocol and IP port.
+For other interfaces, a module specification could include things like protocol and IP port.

 Workflow definition
 -------------------